Top 13 Weight Loss Tips from Wellaholic

 A Calorie-Burning Advantage

 Not only does a low-carb diet help control your appetite, but it also offers an additional benefit.
-Research from 2012 found that individuals who lost weight on a low-carb diet experienced less reduction in their overall energy expenditure compared to those on a low-fat diet.
+A study from 2012 showed that people who lost weight on a low-carb diet had a smaller decrease in their overall energy expenditure than those on a low-fat diet.
 This means that they burned more calories throughout the day, even without engaging in extra physical activity.
 In fact, the difference in energy expenditure was equivalent to an entire hour of moderate-intensity exercise.
 Imagine reaping the rewards of an extra hour of exercise without actually having to work out.

 2. Be Wary of “Low-Carb” Products: Stick to Whole Foods